 Oral tricyclic antidepressants (TCAs) like amitriptyline have been used for many years to treat migraine, but are not FDA-approved for this use.
 Like many other treatments in migraine, they seem to work by blocking the reuptake of neurotransmitters such as serotonin.

-Other TCAs used in migraine prevention, but with less data than amitriptyline on effectiveness, include doxepin and nortriptyline.
 Side effects like drowsiness and dry mouth are common with TCAs; starting treatment with low doses and taking at bedtime may help.
 All of these options are available generically and cost-effective for most patients.

 Preventive Migraine Treatments: Beta-Blockers